Decision makers in the European Parliament (EP)

 Ongoing work

-How does biased political recruitment – and the subsequent legislation of quotas – affect the quality of women’s performance as representatives in Parliament?
 I draw on insights from the literature on political agency to distinguish between the effects of selection and sanction.
 First, if recruitment in the absence of quotas implies higher requirements for women, then selected women are of higher quality.
 Second, when quotas lower the bar, new women enter office.
-However, parties are less certain about the quality of these women and react by increasing accountability.
+However, parties are less certain about their quality and react by increasing accountability.

 A draft version can be found here.